makerdao/mips/MIP4/mip4.md

 **MIP4c1: Purpose Description**
 Suggests the purpose of the amendment and removal processes and possible reasons for using each process.

-**MIP4c2: MIP Amendment Process**
+**MIP4c2: Amendment Process for MIPs Older than 3 Months** A process component which defines a method and template for the amendment of an accepted MIP older than 3 Months.

-A process component which defines a method and template for the amendment of an accepted MIP.
+**MIP4c3: Amendment Process for MIPs Younger than 3 Months** A process component which defines a method and template for the amendment of an accepted MIP younger than 3 Months.

-**MIP4c3: MIP Removal Process**
+**MIP4c4: MIP Removal Process**
 A process component which defines a method and template for the removal of an accepted MIP.

 ## Motivation